+In this scenario, the family is eligible for 150% plan of care because the parent works 60 hours each week for two weeks.
 The plan of care is based on the most hours needed for care whether it is for school or work.

-5. Q: Mary works 3rd shift at Walmart.
+Mary works 3rd shift at Walmart.
 She currently has an active CPS case with Halo County, due to her leaving the children home alone.
 What would be the plan of care?

-A: Since she has an active CPS case the plan of care is based upon the CPS referral and the hours of care recommended on the referral from the CPS worker.
+Since she has an active CPS case the plan of care is based upon the CPS referral and the hours of care recommended on the refer4al from the CPS worker.

-6. Documentation
+E. Documentation

-Q: The applicant called to report a change during the certification period; their income has increased.
+The applicant called to report a change during the certification period; their income has increased.
 Will the worker adjust the parental fee based on the new information documented?

-A: No, the worker will not act on the increase.
+No, the worker will not act on the increase.
 However, the worker must obtain verification (refer to verifications) and document the change in the narrative and at redetermination the adjustment will be made.
 If the increase is above 85% SMI, the applicant will receive a termination notice.
 If there is a decrease the change will be documented and reflected at the time the change is reported.
 The worker will not change the parental fee during the time the change was reported, the worker will add the documentation of the reported change to the case notes to be reviewed at redetermination.
-Parental fee cannot increase during the 12-month certification period due to change in income.